dan1elt0m/dunky/README.md

 cd docker
 docker compose up --build -d
 ```
+token/password = dunky

+If not already selected, you can find Dunky kernel in the kernel list.

 ### Remarks
 - This kernel is still in development and may have some bugs.